 Local historian Ann Lightbown had researched some of the early private schools in Blackpool.
 Here’s some of the information she shared in a Blackpool Gazette article, back in 2014.

 In the 19th and early 20th century, there were many private boys’ schools in Blackpool, as well as schools and academies for young ladies.
 Some lasted for only a few years.
 Others changed their names or were amalgamated, and many moved premises.

 Children were sent to these schools from all over Lancashire and even more further afield.
 So a lot of them were also boarding schools.

 How The Grammar School Began

 Thomas Sankey came to Blackpool about 1887 and took over the privately-owned boys’ Collegiate School at the north western corner of Coronation Street and Adelaide Street.
-It was then owned by the educationalist Ebenezer Leigh.
-He’d run a previously-established school there since the 1870s.
+Previously, it was owned by educationalist Ebenezer Leigh.
+He’d been running an already established school there since the 1870s.